bleargh45/TAP-Formatter-JUnit/README.md

 Graham TerMarsch <cpan@howlingfrog.com>

-Many thanks to Andy Armstrong et al. for the **fabulous** set of tests in `Test::Harness`; they became the basis for the unit tests here.
+Many thanks to Andy Armstrong and all those involved for the **fabulous** set of tests in `Test::Harness`; they became the basis for the unit tests here.

 Other thanks go out to those that have provided feedback, comments, or patches: